DrakesProjects/EquiCalc/README.md

 Written By Drake Adams, 07/21/2024

 Summary: This is a simple library which calculates your odds of winning in a Texas Holdem poker hand based off the information you provide.
-It runs as randomized simulations of the hand as you want to give you accurate estimates.
+It runs as many randomized simulations of the hand as you want to give you accurate estimates.

 Header Files: